-Our MGuard Prime[TM] cobalt-chromium stent was designed by Svelte Medical Systems Inc., and is being manufactured and supplied by MeKo Laserstrahl-Materialbearbeitung.
-The complete assembly process for MGuard Prime[TM], including knitting and securing the sleeve to the stent and the crimping of the sleeve stent on to a balloon catheter, is done at our Israel manufacturing site.
-Once MGuard Prime[TM] has been assembled, it is sent for sterilization in Germany and then back to Israel for final packaging.
+Our MGuard PrimeTM cobalt-chromium stent is being manufactured and supplied by MeKo Laserstrahl-Materialbearbeitung.
+Our agreement with MeKo Laserstrahl-Materialbearbeitung for the production of electro polished L605 bare metal stents for MGuard PrimeTM is priced on a per-stent basis, subject to the quantity of stents ordered.
+The complete assembly process for MGuard PrimeTM, including knitting and securing the sleeve to the stent and the crimping of the sleeve stent on to a balloon catheter, is done at our Israel manufacturing site.
+Once MGuard PrimeTM has been assembled, it is sent for sterilization in Germany and then back to Israel for final packaging.